-The Festival site continues to expand, integrating for the first time the De Maisonneuve Blvd axis.
+The Festival site continues to expand, integrating for the first time the De Maisonneuve boulevard axis.

-The Festival Gallery is born, with works by Miles Davis, Tony Bennett and Yves Archambault.
+The Festival's gallery is born, with works by Miles Davis, Tony Bennett and Yves Archambault.

 The Festival launches a new series of music presented all year long: Jazz All-Year Round.